Colusa crime rates status quo during shelter-in-place

 “There have actually been five less,” said Bradwell.
 “Our disturbance calls have increased from the previous year and may be due to everyone abiding by stay-at-home orders.”

-According to Colusa County Sun-Herald archives, during that two month timeframe there were a total of seven felony domestic violence related arrests within Colusa county this year.
+According to Colusa County Sun-Herald archives, during that two month timeframe there were a total of seven felony domestic violence related arrests within Colusa Xounty this year.

 Online Colusa County forums have been buzzing with talks of increased suicide attempts within the county during the time the stay-at-home order was in effect but Bradwell said he has not seen an increase in these types of calls.